-I started designing products and experiences before I left grade school.
+I started designing products and experiences early in life.
 By the time I was 23 I was advising Fortune 100 companies about digital product strategies.
+Things were going great!
 And yet, something wasn’t quite right.
 Despite these early achievements, I still couldn’t feel happy or content with life.

 The relentless pursuit of success led me to neglect relationships, emotional and physical health, and ultimately my own happiness.
-It seemed as though matter what I did, I found myself wanting more.
-Every option I considered, seemed like a disappointment — a personal regression to the mean.
+It seemed as though no matter what I did, I found myself wanting more.
+Every option I considered, seemed like a disappointment — a personal or professional regression to the mean.
 A life meant for someone else.
 And that’s when I finally realized, it was.

-A few years back, in the midst of what was nearly a mental breakdown, I stumbled upon the letter (below) written by the renowned Hunter S. Thompson.
-Expecting to get the traditional “stay strong” or “keep your head up” guidance, I was surprised to find that Thompson’s recommendation was non-traditional.
-Instead of encouraging Hume to stay on one of the eight potential paths, he presented radically divergent idea: FIND A NINTH PATH.
+A few years back, in the midst of what was nearly a mental breakdown, I stumbled upon the letter (below) written by the infamous Hunter S. Thompson.
+Expecting to read the traditional, albeit trite “stay strong” or “keep your head up” guidance, I was surprised to find that Thompson’s recommendation was non-traditional.
+Instead of encouraging his friend to stay on one of the eight hypothetical, conventional paths, he presented a radically divergent idea and advised Hume to FIND A NINTH PATH.

-This shocked me out of my catatonic state and into action.
+This rang like bullhorn inside my head, shocking me out of my catatonic state and into action.